fantasyRqg/EnvProxy/openssl-1.1.1-pre5/test/README.ssltest.md

   alert will not be correctly matched, if followed by a `close_notify` or another alert.)

-* ExpectedProtocol - expected negotiated Protocol.
+* ExpectedProtocol - expected negotiated TransportHandler.
 One of SSLv3, TLSv1, TLSv1.1, TLSv1.2.

 * SessionTicketExpected - whether or not a session ticket is expected